adityaraj1702/PCB-Component-Detection/README.md

 # PCB Component Detection Project

 ## Overview
 The PCB Component Detection project is an application designed to identify and annotate various components on printed circuit board (PCB) images.
 Users can upload images of PCBs, and the application will process these images to detect components, returning an annotated image with the detected components and a tabulated list of findings.
+[Website link](https://pcb-component-detection.firebaseapp.com/)

 ## Features
 - **Image Upload:** Users can upload PCB images from their device.